aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

 <a name="GetDocumentByUrl"></a>
 # **GetDocumentByUrl**
-> AsposeStreamResponse GetDocumentByUrl(name, storage, folder)
+> StreamResponse GetDocumentByUrl(name, storage, folder)

 Download the HTML page from Web by its URL with linked resources as a ZIP archive.